AryehSilver1/SNAQ/README.md

 3. Run the script by knitting the document in RStudio.

 ### Output
 - The output will be generated in the specified output directory and will include Neighborhood analysis results based on the defined parameters.
+The output consists of numerous Excel files that will be stored in the designated output folder.
+These files will not make any sense until they are visualized with `Plot Maker.Rmd`.

 ### Note
 In `Data Analysis.Rmd`, the input data is taken from QuPath by exporting the x, y locations and necessary parameters.
 Ensure that the data exported from QuPath is correctly formatted and includes all required parameters for accurate analysis.
 The exported data should match the `PDAC_measurements.csv` format in the input folder.